kdgdkd/ramiho/README.md

 ## Features

 ramiho is a script written in bash conceived to run on a headless Raspberry Pi.
 It builds on Neuma Studio's project [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
 Their project will automatically connect all MIDI devices on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI controller to send information to a synthesizer.
-For something more complex, like when you add a sequencer, but you don't want it to share any data with the controller, you need to use aconnect.
+For more complex setups, like when you add a sequencer, but you don't want it to share any data with the controller, you need to use aconnect.
 I wrote ramiho initially as an accesible front-end for aconnect.

 ramiho's main features are:
-- easy interface to manage MIDI connexions between devices
+- simple interface to manage MIDI connexions between devices
 - connexion testing tools (MIDI monitors and SendMidi)
 - it allows to save current connexion configuration, and define alternative favorite setups that can be easily loaded
 - all of ramiho's commands can be accessed using a numeric pad (only numbers and mathematical operators)
 - it talks, it may be alive

-ramiho generates a list of MIDI ports from the connected devices, and allows to operate (connect, disconnect, etc) referring only to their position in the list.
+ramiho generates a list of available MIDI ports from the connected devices, and allows to operate (connect, disconnect, etc) referring only to their position in the list.
 This results in very lean commands; for example,
 - press **1** to see the list of ports and connexions
 - **+21** will send the MIDI Out signal from device number 2 to the MIDI In port of device number 1.
 - **-31** will disconnect device number 3 from device number 1

 ## Dependencies
 ramiho main functionalities require only ALSA; that's enough to use it for connexion management and MIDI monitor (using aconnect and aseqdump).
 For additional testing functionalities, ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/ReceiveMIDI), by Geert Bevin.
-These provide a second monitor, and the send midi test.
+These tools provide a second monitor, and the send midi test.
 You may download them into ramiho's srmidi directory, or define their location in the fCONF function.
-For advanced connexion routings (like routing MIDI channels or notes) try [midish](https://midish.org/); ramiho embeds a front for it within the Favorite Connexions submenu.
+For advanced connexion routings (like routing individual MIDI channels or ranges of notes) try [midish](https://midish.org/); ramiho embeds a front for it within the Favorite Connexions submenu.
 And if you wish ramiho to speak back, you will need a text-to-sound engine; I use [festival](http://festvox.org/festival/) (**sudo apt-get install festival**).

 ## Installation
-Copy the files and directories in this repository in your user directory (typically /home/pi/ramiho/).
+Copy the files and directories in this repository to your user directory (typically /home/pi/ramiho/).
 Make sure that the permissions are right, so ramiho is executable and can access favcnx files.
 You may also download the programs mentioned on the previous section.
 I believe that should be it.

 ## Customization
 There are a number of elements that are expected to be changed in order to customize ramiho to the user's setup and preferences.
-These are organized in a rather clumsy way.
+I fear these are organized in a rather clumsy way.
 To edit ramiho

 ```bash
 nano /home/pi/ramiho/ramiho